stephaniecrocker91/instantes/README.md

 * * *

-Create an aesthetically pleasing and easy to navigate open source recipe database.
-The site is in the style of a Food Blog.
-It allows users to create their profile, and upload their own recipes from our recipe template.
-Users can also view and interact with other users recipes: liking, commenting and saving as favourites.
+Create an aesthetically pleasing, simple yet fast  open source user interface content sharing app that is easy to navigate.
+The site allows users to create their profile (including avatar, username and bio), and upload their own content including photos, titles and decriptions.
+Users can also view and interact with other users posts: liking, commenting and saving as favourites.
 Their favourites will all be displayed in their favourites page.

 The site will allow for user authentification, and basic CRUD functionality.